Sears faces tough foe: an unforgiving bankruptcy code

 One question is how well Sears and Kmart will manage to scrape by in the forthcoming holiday season.

-When Toys R Us went out of business earlier this year, its liquidation left a large gap in the toy retail marketplace, which competitors like Walmart, Target Corp (TGT.N) and others rushed to fill.
+When Toys R Us went out of business earlier this year, its liquidation left a large gap in the toy retail marketplace, which competitors like Walmart, Target Corp and others rushed to fill.

 Sears share of the overall retail industry has shrunk to about 0.4 percent from 5.4 percent a generation ago, said Craig Johnson, president of consultancy Customer Growth Partners.